Refugees of the Syrian civil war: Financial aid

 Figures above are donations to international organizations as compiled by the Financial Tracking Service, of the United Nations Office for the Coordination of Humanitarian Affairs Not included are: government spending on domestic hosting and resettlement.
 Private donations are from individuals and organizations.
-United Nation's donations are from unearmarked funds not attributable to specific member states.
+United Nations' donations are from unearmarked funds not attributable to specific member states.
 Figures for Turkey include expenditures not tracked by the FTS.

 Depiction in media

 In 2017, the Finnish comedy-drama film The Other Side of Hope features a Syrian asylum seeker looking for his sister in Finland while being taken in by an aspiring Finnish restaurateur.
 In the same year, the Turkish drama film The Guest: Aleppo-Istanbul tells the story of an eight-year-old Syrian girl and her toddler sister who were orphaned during the war and seeking refuge with other Syrians in Istanbul.
 The 2023 British drama film The Old Oak features Syrian refugees assisting a British pub owner in restoring his titular pub after it declined during a rough economy.